dagnall53/WiRocS/README.md

 # WiRocS
+From V12 I am not going to keep changing the Ino to WiRocs.ino, but keep it as WiRocS-vxx.ino, as this is how I keep it on home my system.
+You will need to rename the most recent .ino to "WiRocS.ino" after you have downloaded the sketch. (sorry)

 WiFi Rocnet node for esp 32 and 8266
 For documentation please read https://wiki.rocrail.net/doku.php?id=users:dagnall53:description Use of this software is at your own risk!
+V15 Internally the

 V8(a) Revised interface to OLEDS.
 I had some issues with my ESP32 board so could not use the same I2C pins for both ESP8266 and ESP32.
 The code now expects
 ESP8266: (OLED SCL to connect to ESP8266/NodeMCU D4 , OLED SDA to ESP8266/NodeMCU D3)